andrewhessler/paint-by-algo/THOUGHTS.md

 ### Algorithm and Animation Clean Up
 Put my Deques in a Vec and now I got ripples.
 There's probably a way better way to do this stuff.
 Gonna play with a second animation and look at the algorithm accuracy.
 Also may check how other people are doing their animations.

+Took ages to learn how to change the color of a tile.
+Need to read up on assets and handles more.